Graduate Certificate in Molecular & Biomedical Sciences

 Program grads attended FIU College of Medicine

-Amanda Baroutjian, HWCOM MD Class of 2022, Emergency Medicine Resident at Stony Brook University Hospital
+Amanda Baroutjian, Herbert Wertheim College of Medicine MD Class of 2022, Emergency Medicine Resident at Stony Brook University Hospital

-Students meeting certain conditions upon completion of the certificate program are guaranteed admission or an interview to the MD program at the College of Medicine.
+Students meeting certain conditions upon completion of the certificate program are guaranteed admission or an interview to the MD program or a guaranteed interview to the MPAS program.

 Contact an Advisor